R&D (Research and Development)

 • Development: Creating new products or improving existing ones

-👆 By the way, an interesting fact: Some of the coolest everyday items we use came from R&D in completely different fields.
+👆 Fun fact: Some everyday items we use came from R&D in completely different fields.
 The microwave oven was a byproduct of radar research, and Post-It notes resulted from a failed attempt to create super-strong adhesive.
 Talk about happy accidents! 🎉

 Why R&D Matters